Conor Grant (footballer, born 1995): Port Vale

 On 27 June 2023, Grant agreed a two-year deal with League One side Port Vale to start on 1 July; manager Andy Crosby praised his technical ability, footballing experience and personal drive.
 On 7 October, Grant sustained a calf injury in a 2–0 defeat at Portsmouth that would keep him out of action for around eight weeks.
 Injuries restricted him to 20 league starts in the 2023–24 relegation season.
 He also missed the start of the 2024–25 season due to injury.
 He made his first start of the season on 22 October, in a 1–0 win at Harrogate Town.
 He departed Vale Park following a mutual termination of his contract on 3 February 2025 after 44 appearances for the Valiants.

 Accrington Stanley

 On 7 February 2025, Grant joined League Two side Accrington Stanley on a short-term contract for the remainder of the 2024–25 season, where assistant manager Ged Brannan said "you can never have enough experienced midfielders and he will make us stronger".
 He said he had left the Vale to join the relegation-threatened "Reds" because had been craving first-team football.
 He made six starts and ten substitute appearances and signed a new one-year contract in the summer.
+He played 28 games in the 2025–26 season, triggering an extension to his contract.

 Style of play

-Grant is a left-footed midfielder well regarded for his level of professionalism.
-He is also able to play as a left-sided wing-back.
-He is excellent at set pieces and long-range shooting.
+Grant is a left-footed midfielder who has been noted for his professionalism.
+He is also capable of playing as a left-sided wing-back.
+Commentators have highlighted his proficiency in set pieces and long-range shooting.